Dominik Richert

 Dominik Richert (1893 in St. Ulrich, Alsace – 1977 in St. Ulrich) was a German soldier in World War I who deserted to the French in 1918.
-Rickert became widely known posthumously after the publication of his memoirs of World War I in 1987.
+Richert became widely known posthumously after the publication of his memoirs of World War I in 1987.

 Biography

 Born to a German in St. Ulrich (then part of Germany), Richert was a front-line soldier for the Imperial German Army at the start of World War I, During his army service, he was decorated twice.

 After fighting French Army troops in 1914 and Indian Army troops in 1915, Richert was sent behind the front for recuperation.
 Because of telling some new recruits that an order to take no prisoners had been given, he was admonished and threatened with transfer to the Eastern Front against Russia.

 As the risk of their desertion was greater, soldiers from Alsace were not transferred back to the Western Front till 1918.
 There Richert was involved in an attack on British forces before being transferred to a section of the Front opposite French forces.
 In early 1918, with two other soldiers, he crossed over no-man's-land to become a “deserteur Alsacien”.
 The account ends with Richert's return home to Alsace (now under French control) early in 1919.

 In 1940, in World War II, Alsace fell to the Germany Army.
 Soon after, the army called Richert's two sons for military service.
 In response, he encouraged them to escape to Switzerland.
 As a result of his actions, Richert and his wife were sent to perform forced labour in Germany.
 His sons later joined the French Resistance.
 Richert and his wife returned to Alsace at the end of the war, both in ill health from their time in Germany.
 His sons both survived the war.